 In 2015, state parks showed their commitment to engaging their local communities in public land stewardship.
 State parks hosted 507 sites including volunteer, recreational, and educational events across the country.
 Additionally, 15 state park systems signed memos of mutual support officially recognizing NPLD on Saturday, September 26.

-On September 28, 2013, our nation celebrated the 20th Anniversary of National Public Lands Day in various ways--hikes, free entrance days, trail maintenance parties, campouts, shoreline cleanups and more.
-More than 175,000 volunteers and park visitors celebrated our public lands at 2,237 sites in every state, the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.
+On September 26, 2015, our nation celebrated the 22nd National Public Lands Day in various ways--hikes, free entrance days, trail maintenance parties, campouts, shoreline cleanups and more.
+Approximately 200,000 volunteers and park visitors celebrated our public lands at 2,520 sites in all 50 states and the District of Columbia.

-Thank you to everyone who volunteered, led events and promoted NPLD to their audiences.
-We enjoyed celebrating our birthday with each of you!
+Thank you to everyone who volunteered, led events and promoted NPLD!

 Join Our Email List

 Volunteer with Friends Groups